1tomany/data-uri

 README

-This simple library exposes a single function, OneToMany\DataUri\parse_data() that allows you to easily parse base64 encoded data URIs or valid file paths.
-During parsing, a temporary, uniquely named file will be stored on the local filesystem and an immutable value object of type OneToMany\DataUri\SmartFile will be created and returned.
+This simple library exposes a single function, OneToMany\DataUri\parse_data() that allows you to easily convert strings formatted as a "data" URL outlined in RFC2397 to a file on the local filesystem.
+During parsing, a temporary, uniquely named file will be created with the decoded contents of the "data" URL. parse_data() will return an immutable value object of type OneToMany\DataUri\SmartFile which references the local file.

 By default, instances of the SmartFile object will attempt to delete the temporary file it references upon object destruction.
-You can change this behavior by setting the $selfDestruct argument of the SmartFile constructor or parse_data() function to false.
+You can change this behavior by setting the $delete argument of the SmartFile constructor to false.
+SmartFile objects created by parse_data() are automatically set to self-destruct.

 Installation